Guerrero Jr, Semien power surging Jays past Yanks 8-0

 TRAINER’S ROOM

 Blue Jays: DH George Springer fouled a ball off his knee in the eighth.
 He was checked out, stayed in but gingerly walked back to the dugout after striking out.
 He was replaced by Jake Lamb in the ninth.
+Montoyo said Springer has a contusion and is day to day.

 UP NEXT